 Mexican artist Don Lupe published short funny poems about skeletons and drew lithographs and skeleton etchings or engravings.
 His calaveras (skeleton pictures) showed different types of people and usually had a political or social message.
 They’re now iconic images for the celebration el Dia de Los Muertos.
 The artwork and graphic layouts perfectly complement this informative history.

 Henri’s Scissors by Jeanette Winter

 Henri’s artistic life started with painting but transformed into paper cutting when he was confined to a wheelchair.
 Another excellent book about Henri Matisse is The Iridescence of Birds.

 Mary Blair’s Unique Flair: The Girl Who Became One of the Disney Legends by Amy Novesky, illustrated by Brittney Lee

-Mary Blair’s life as an artist took her to Disney where her paintings captured magic on paper.
+Mary Blair’s life as an artist took her to Disney where her paintings captured the magic on paper.
 In fact, she created the concept art for Cinderella, Alice in Wonderland, and Peter Pan as well as designed the “It’s a Small World” attraction at Disneyland.
 She used her endless imagination to creatively pair unique colors, an emerald world, a fuchsia sea, or a turquoise moon, and create happily ever afters.
-Her story sparkles just like the luminous mixed-media illustrations which include colorful cut paper artwork.
+Her story sparkles just like the luminous mixed-media illustrations which include colorful cut-paper artwork.

 Meet the Artists: The Pre-Raphaelites: An Art Activity Book by Helena Perez Garcia